Military history of France during World War II: French Expeditionary Corps (1943–1944)

 Leclerc's Free French Forces met Giraud's Army of Africa for the first time near Tripoli, Libya, in 1943.

 Free French Forces and Army of Africa (August 1, 1943)

 When the Americans landed in Algiers in 1942 as part of Operation Torch, colonial soldiers of the Vichy-controlled Army of Africa surrendered without firing a shot.
 Charles de Gaulle drew from them to create the Corps Expéditionnaire Français (CEF) under General Alphonse Juin.
 The CEF was two-thirds Moroccan, Algerian, and Senegalese, and one-third Pied-Noir, totalling 112,000 men in four divisions.
 This unit took part in the 1943 Italian Campaign and in Operation Dragoon, the August 1944 Allied invasion of southern France.

-Most African soldiers of the CEF grew up in the Atlas Mountains and were the only Allied units skilled and equipped for mountain warfare.
+Most African soldiers of the CEF grew up in the Atlas Mountains and were skilled and equipped for mountain warfare.
 Some units of exclusively Moroccan Goumiers (from Arabic: qaum) from the Rif mountains were grouped in units called tabors with tribal or direct family ties.
 There were 7,833 Goumiers.